trinker/sentimentr/README.md

 handled within `sentiment` (i.e., you can pass a raw character vector) but it slows the function down and should be done one time rather than every time the function is called.
-Additionally, a warning will be thrown if a raw character vector is passed.
-The preferred workflow is to spit the text into sentences with `get_sentences`before any sentiment analysis is done.
+Additionally, a warning will be thrown if a larger raw character vector is passed.
+The preferred workflow is to spit the text into sentences with `get_sentences` before any sentiment analysis is done.

     mytext <- c(
         'do you like it?
 But I hate really bad dogs',